-Lily Swain is a visual artist who lives and works in the historic region of the Lanark Highlands in the Ottawa Valley.
-She is a graduate of the Emily Carr University of Art and Design BFA program (Vancouver, BC) and has a degree in Art Education from York University (Toronto, ON).
+Lily Swain-Brady was raised in Ottawa, Ontario and now lives with her family in the Lanark Highlands of eastern Ontario.
+She’s a graduate of the Emily Carr University of Art and Design (Vancouver) and has a Bachelor of Education from York University (Toronto).